nlfiedler/magick-rust/README.md

 cargo test
 ```

+If you are having trouble building on Windows, you are not alone.
+See the [INSTALL.md](./INSTALL.md) guide for the current state of affairs.

 ## Documentation

 The API documentation is available at [github pages](https://nlfiedler.github.io/magick-rust) since the docs.rs system has a hard time building anything that requires an external library that is not wrapped in a "sys" style library.
 See [issue 57](https://github.com/nlfiedler/magick-rust/issues/57) for the "create a sys crate request."